 What is black steel?

-When steel is hot rolled at the mill, the surface develops mill scale.
-Mill scale is actually iron oxide that can affect the bond between the friction material and the backing plate.
+When steel is hot rolled at the mill, the hot surface develops mill scale.
+Mill scale is actually iron oxide, and it can degrade the bond between the friction material and the backing plate.
 If the iron oxide isn’t removed properly, the backing plate can develop “rust jacking,” where the rust formation builds and actually pushes the friction material away from the backing plate.

 Once stamped, dubious brake pad manufacturers often remove mill scale by shot blasting.
 Then they paint the “cleaned” backing plates.
 Unfortunately, shot blasting can deform and compromise the backing plate’s critical dimensions.
 Once compromised, those altered dimensions can affect fit, function and even safety when installed on the vehicle.